Botanical Name: Tropaeolum majus.

 Besides, the plant contains iron and vitamin C.

 *Please note: These links are affiliate links meaning, at no additional cost to you, we may get a small commission if you make a purchase.
 We appreciate your support in this way!

 Dosages and Administration

-As the appropriate dose of nasturtium may depend on several factors such as the age, health and ailment, consult a trained herbalist with knowledge of the herb’s uses in herbal medicine prior to use.
+As the appropriate dose of nasturtium may depend on several factors such as the age, health, and ailment, it is a good idea to consult a trained herbalist with knowledge of the herb’s uses in herbal medicine before use.

 Possible Side Effects and Interactions of Nasturtium

 Nasturtium contains mustard oil and when used topically can cause skin irritation.

 Pregnant or breastfeeding women should not use this herb.